Why 2/3+?

 Typically, we can see the 2/3 principle looks like this:

-The protocol works as long as no more than 1/3 of the nodes are faulty (Byzantine), and at least 2/3 are honest.
+The protocol works as long as no more than 1/3 of the nodes are faulty (Byzantine), and more than 2/3 are honest.

 1. If quorum Q had been defined as "51%", then the faulty nodes could have vote for both blocks, finalizing two conflicting realities and breaking the system (equivocation attack!).